clarkmcc/go-hubspot/generated/v3/schemas/docs/AssociationDefinitionEgg.md

 `func (o *AssociationDefinitionEgg) HasName() bool`

 HasName returns a boolean if a field has been set.

+### GetToObjectTypeId

+`func (o *AssociationDefinitionEgg) GetToObjectTypeId() string`

+GetToObjectTypeId returns the ToObjectTypeId field if non-nil, zero value otherwise.

+### GetToObjectTypeIdOk

+`func (o *AssociationDefinitionEgg) GetToObjectTypeIdOk() (*string, bool)`

+GetToObjectTypeIdOk returns a tuple with the ToObjectTypeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetToObjectTypeId

+`func (o *AssociationDefinitionEgg) SetToObjectTypeId(v string)`

+SetToObjectTypeId sets ToObjectTypeId field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)